Symptoms of EPI are similar to those of other conditions that affect your stomach and digestion

 " "

-Several underlying conditions and surgical procedures may cause EPI.
+There are several underlying conditions and procedures which may cause EPI.